 FAQs

-The Friends of Parks SA organisation is suitable for people of all ages who have an interest in the incredible diversity of the state’s plants and animals.
+The Friends of Parks and Nature organisation is suitable for people of all ages who have an interest in the incredible diversity of the state’s plants and animals.

 If you’re interested in volunteering with one of our many member groups, these FAQs provide you with some more information.